LeoUschi232/MQSS-Passes-Suite/AI/README.md

 ### 5. [AI Research on Deep Convolutional Neural Network Designs](ResearchPapers/05_AIResearchOnDeepConvolutionalNeuralNetworkDesigns.pdf)

-- Each layer can have a small kernel, for example `size=3`, but withxl dilation factors doubling at each layer $(1,2,4,8)$.
+- Each layer can have a small kernel, for example `size=3`, but with dilation factors doubling at each layer $(1,2,4,8)$.
 This way, a relatively deep network, up to 12 layers, can capture long-range dependencies, hundreds of time-steps, without needing an impractically large kernel. __[Page 2]__
 - The TCN formulation distilled many of these best practices into a simple architecture can learn complex sequence